How to Grow Pomegranate

 Note that young plants may drop flowers and fruits, while more mature plants hold flowers and fruits better - flower and fruit drop is aggravated by over-fertilization, excess watering, and soggy soil in general.

 Pomegranate is low maintenance tree, requiring almost no care.

-If the plant is too 'thick', thin it according to your needs and preferences.
-If the pomegranate is grown in the container, pruning must be little bit more aggressive, since it should keep the plant within certain size limits.
+If the plant is too 'thick,' thin it according to your needs and preferences.
+If the pomegranate is grown in the container, pruning must be a little bit more aggressive since it should keep the plant within certain size limits.

-Depending on growing conditions (day and night temperature, soil quality, size and age of the plants etc), pomegranate should be watered every 7-8 days.
+Depending on growing conditions (day and night temperature, soil quality, size and age of the plants, etc.), pomegranates should be watered every 7-8 days.
 In periods of high temperature, it should be watered more often.
-Amount of water per single watering should be around 2-3cm (around 1 inch) - that is around 20-30 liters per square meter.
+The amount of water per single watering should be around 2-3cm (around 1 inch) - that is around 20-30 liters per square meter.

 To prevent fruit damage, don't water suddenly with too much water - it is better to water with less water, more often.
-If you live in arid area, consider dripping system even for the pomegranate plants.
+If you live in an arid area, consider a dripping system even for the pomegranate plants.

-Fertilization - an adequate level of nitrogen (N) and potassium (K) is required for vegetative growth, flowering and fruit yield.
+Fertilization - an adequate level of nitrogen (N) and potassium (K) is required for vegetative growth, flowering, and fruit yield.
 Pomegranates require nitrogen and potassium in approximately 1:1 ratio.
-For high pH and heavy producing trees, a ratio of 1:1.25 is recommended.
+For high pH and heavy-producing trees, a ratio of 1:1.25 is recommended.

-One of the symptoms of overfertilization is strong, vigorous growth, but without fruits - in such cases, reduce fertilization.
+One of the symptoms of overfertilization is strong, vigorous growth but without fruits - in such cases, reduce fertilization.